webplatform/docs/css/properties/column-span/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The column-span CSS property makes it possible for an element to span across all columns when its value is set to all.
+{{Summary_Section|The <code>column-span</code> CSS property makes it possible for an element to span across all columns when its value is set to all.
 An element that spans more than one column is called a spanning element.}}
 {{CSS Property
-|Initial value=1
+|Initial value=none
 |Applies to=block-level elements, except floating and absolutely positioned elements
 |Inherited=No
 |Media=visual
+|Computed value=as specified
 |Animatable=No
+|CSS object model property=columnSpan
+|CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=1
 |Description=Default.